OWASP-BLT/BLT-Action/README.md

 - **Assignment Validation**: The action prevents multiple assignments by checking if a user is already assigned to an issue.
 - **One Issue at a Time**: Limits users to be assigned to only one issue simultaneously.
 - **Time-Based Unassignment**: Automatically unassigns users from issues if they are not resolved within 5 days, keeping the issue flow active.
+- **Automatic Notifications**: Automatically notifies team members of new issues, pull requests, or comments, improving communication and collaboration within the organization.

 ## Getting Started